- What does Simplilearn do?

 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

-- Maybe you prefer a tech bootcamp like Flatiron School, Lambda School, Thinkful, Pragmatic Institute, and Coding Dojo, which all have tracks in data science and other subjects.
+- Maybe you prefer a tech bootcamp like Flatiron School, Lambda School, Pragmatic Institute, Fullstack Academy, and Coding Dojo.
+They all have tracks in software engineering, data science, and other subjects.

 - Noble Desktop has in-person and online courses in digital marketing, data science, and more.

 - Students can also consider Kenzie Academy.
 A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

 - If you are interested in a self-paced coding bootcamp, you can check out CodeX Academy.
 They have courses in front-end and full stack development.

 - Free online resources, SoloLearn and the Mode tutorials have tracks in SQL, as well as other programming languages.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 - UX Pro Academy has courses for beginners as well as more experienced people.

 - Codecademy is one of the most popular coding programs online.
 They provide free courses on many different programming languages.
 They also offer membership options ranging from $20 to $40.
 Learn more about Codecademy in our review.